 As second level of measurement of the democracy matrix, context measurement is based on core measurement and involves other relevant factors, which influence the democracy quality of a country and permit the measurement of overall democracy quality to be more “realistic”.
 In contrast to the endogenous properties of core measurement, the factors taken up here are not conceived as characteristics of democracy itself, but rather concern the exogenous embedding of the political system: How is democracy quality distorted by external factors?
 Three groups of exogenous factors in the sense of necessary conditions are adduced, all of which remain within the limits of a middle-range definition of democracy, since only their impact on democracy quality is examined (e.g. social inequality produces political inequality): educational inequality, informal institutions and statehood.
 These factors are presented on this website using the indicators selected from the V-Dem dataset for the purpose of operationalisation.
 The aggregation rules are described here.

 Context measurement arises from combining context factors with core measurement.
-The scale of the individual context factors is restricted to 0.5 to 1, whereby a lower value represents high disruption by context elements and high value represents limited disruption by the context.
+The scale of the individual context factors is restricted to 0.75 to 1, whereby a lower value represents high disruption by context elements and high value represents limited disruption by the context.
 From the point of view of democracy theory, a multiplication procedure on the result of the core measurement is justified, due to the status of the influencing factors as necessary conditions.
 By way of the multiplication procedure, these factors can never increase democracy quality, but can only change it for the worse.
-The most negative impact of context factors (0.5) is assessed as so serious that a country with a maximum core measurement value (1) can still be situated in the deficient democracy range.
+The most negative impact of context factors (0.75) is assessed as so serious that a country with a maximum core measurement value (1) is situated in the deficient democracy range.
 If no negative context factors are present, the result of the core measurement is, finally, confirmed.

 Education can be seen as necessary condition for the functioning of a democracy.
 Education – above all, political education – assures that democratic rights, procedures and institutions are known to citizens.
 Without political competence and knowledge, citizens cannot make use of them (Lauth 2004; Lauth/Schlenkrich 2018).